5101 Wisconsin Ave NW

 Ben is an associate in WBM’s litigation practice concentrating on products liability, privacy and data breach matters, and antitrust violations.
 His represents a wide variety of clients in actions stemming from defective construction materials and consumers products, unauthorized disclosures of personally identifiable information, and unfair trade practices.

-Additionally, his scholarly work in the area of digital copyright has received recognition for encouraging legal standards that protect emerging new technologies and facilitate greater access to information.
+Additionally, his scholarly work in the area of digital copyright received recognition for encouraging legal standards that protect emerging new technologies and facilitate greater access to information.

 In 2013, Ben started at WBM as a summer associate while completing his law degree at The George Washington University Law School, and joined the firm as a full-time attorney in 2014.